Princess on a Hill: Filming

-On 4 September 2024, during the 2024 MIP Africa in Cape Town, an announcement was made by Showmax before the official teaser of Princess on a Hill was released, crediting the Nollywood directors Tolu Ajayi and Abiola Sobo as the creators of the upcoming drama series, Princess on a Hill, set to premiere in November 2024.
+On 4 September 2024, at the 2024 MIP Africa in Cape Town, an announcement was made by Showmax before the official teaser of Princess on a Hill was released, crediting Tolu Ajayi and Abiola Sobo as the creators of the series.
+Princess on a Hill, premiered in November 2024.

 Casting

-The cast was revealed on 14 October 2024 by Showmax, following the release of the official trailer for Princess on a Hill, with a line-up of Onyinye Odokoro, Bimbo Manuel, Efa Iwara, Mimi Chaka, Ireti Doyle, Femi Jacobs, Andrew Yaw Bunting, and Norbert Young.
+The cast was revealed on 14 October 2024 by Showmax, following the release of the official trailer for Princess on a Hill, with a line-up including Onyinye Odokoro, Bimbo Manuel, Efa Iwara, Mimi Chaka, Ireti Doyle, Femi Jacobs, Andrew Yaw Bunting, and Norbert Young.

 Premiere and release

 On 14 October 2024, Showmax released the official trailer for Princess on a Hill.
-On 30 October 2024, Showmax announced the premiere of Princess on a Hill to be screened on Thursday, 7 November 2024 at the 13th edition of Africa International Film Festival.
+On 30 October 2024, Showmax announced that Princess on a Hill would premiere on 7 November 2024 at the 13th edition of the Africa International Film Festival.
 On 7 November 2024, Princess on a Hill was released on Showmax.